 - A commitment to seeing mental health and mental illness in sociocultural and sociopolitical contexts.
 Our belief is that methods of psychological research and intervention must be relevant to the cultures in which they are conducted.

-- The Clinical Psychology PhD program in Los Angeles prides itself on the diversity of its learning community.
-Our location in Los Angeles, not only one of the most exciting and dynamic cities in California, but also a unique global hub in the Pacific Rim, offers a rich environment full of unique opportunities for research, practice, and advocacy efforts.
+- The clinical psychology PhD program in Los Angeles prides itself on the diversity of its learning community.
+The location of our graduate school is in one of the most exciting and dynamic cities in California and a hub in the Pacific Rim, offering a rich environment full of unique opportunities for research, practice, and advocacy efforts.